theKGS/MCTS/README.md

 # MCTS
-Java implementation of UCT based MCTS and Flat MCTS
+Java implementation of UCT based MCTS.

 Everything in the main package is related to the algorithm itself.
-The other package is a definition of a game which the algorithm can play.
+The other package (connectFour) is an implementation of a game which the algorithm can play.
+Use it for reference.

 MCTS specifies the method runMCTS which implements the full algorithm with UCT default policy.
 After thinking the